Great Shefford: St Mary

+The Church of England parish church of St Mary is a Grade II* listed building.

 St Stephen

 The church of Saint Stephen at Shefford Woodlands is a former Methodist chapel, taken over as part of Saint Mary Church of England parish church in 1911.
 The church is a Grade II listed building.

 St Thomas

 St Thomas' Church, East Shefford is a redundant church, but listed as a Grade I historic building.
 It contains monuments to the widespread Fettiplace family.